A 2nd-time DUI in Nevada without substantial injuries is a misdemeanor carrying the following penalties:

 - If the defendant's BAC measured 0.18 or higher, the court will order an IID to be installed in the defendant's car(s) for 1 to 3 years (12 - 36 months);

-- If the defendant's BAC measured under 0.18, the judge may order the IID be installed in the defendant's car(s) for up to six (6) months; and
+- If the defendant's BAC measured under 0.18, the judge will still order the IID be installed in the defendant's car(s) for 185 days probably; and

 - A suspended jail sentence of six (6) months, which will be imposed only if the defendant does not complete any of the above sentencing terms3

-Starting October 1, 2018, anyone arrested with BAC of at least 0.08 has to use an ignition interlock device for 90 days after the arrest.
+Note that anyone arrested with BAC of at least 0.08 has to use an ignition interlock device for a time after the arrest in order to get a restricted license.
 It makes no difference if the DUI charge eventually gets dismissed.4